Ever wonder how to keep track of your spot in your crochet and never forget your hook size again? Enter this Crochet Hook Marker!

 - Round nose pliers and wire cutters (I already had these at home so links show similar items)

-I got my supplies for my crochet hook markers (minus the pliers and cutters) at Hobby Lobby.
-If you get the supplies on sale and use coupons the cost is not too horrible.
+I purchased my supplies for my crochet hook markers (minus the pliers and cutters) at Hobby Lobby.
+If you get the supplies on sale and/or use coupons the cost is reasonable.
 Plus if you plan on making more than 1 set, the cost per set is pretty reasonable.